Brocéliande

 Brocéliande, earlier known as Brécheliant and Brécilien, is a legendary enchanted forest that had a reputation in the medieval European imagination as a place of magic and mystery.
-Brocéliande is featured in several medieval texts, mostly these related to the Arthurian legend, as well as in numerous modern works.
+Brocéliande is featured in several medieval texts, mostly relating to the Arthurian legend, as well as in numerous modern works.

 Brocéliande first appeared in literature in Wace's 1160 chronicle Roman de Rou that reported on the fanciful tales surrounding its location in Brittany.
 It is a place of legend due to its uncertain location, unusual weather, and its ties with Arthurian mythology, most notably the tomb of Merlin.
 In chivalric romance lore, the forest sheltered Morgan's magical Vale of No Return, the faery fountain of Barenton, and the place of Merlin's retirement, imprisonment, or death.
 Today, it is most commonly identified as Paimpont forest in Brittany, France.

 Etymology

 The etymology is uncertain.
 The oldest known form, Brecheliant, could be based on the Celtic Brec'h (hill), followed by a man's name.
 The later form of Brocéliande could be derived from bro (meaning country in Breton, Cornish and Welsh), but this variant does not appear until the 12th century, in the work of Chrétien de Troyes.
 A popular etymology from Old French derives the term ultimately from "broce" for "forest" and "liande" for "heath".